yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

   >}}

 One important thing to remember: Android has the most… unusual file system permissions.
-We recommend creating a yuzu folder on your storage root to store your keys in, to avoid any permissions issues.
+We recommend creating a yuzu folder on your storage root to store your keys, as to avoid any permissions issues.

 You can get different Adreno and Turnip driver versions to test from [here](https://github.com/K11MCH1/AdrenoToolsDrivers/releases).
-Keep in mind this option will only change the driver for yuzu.
+Keep in mind, this option will only change the driver for yuzu.
 It won’t (and can’t) replace anything on a system level.

 At the time of writing, we recommend [Turnip 23.2.0](https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v23.2.0-dev) (or [23.1.0](https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v23.1.0-dev) if you have Android 11) for Adreno 600, while Adreno 700 users can run the [Qualcomm 676.22](https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v676.22FIX) driver to improve performance and compatibility somewhat.